nestybox/sysbox-ee/README.md

 **NOTE**: It's early days for Nestybox, so our system containers support a reduced set of features and use-cases at this time.

-Below is a list of features currently supported by Sysboxd.
+Below is a list of features currently supported by Sysbox.
 Please see our [Roadmap](#roadmap) for a list of features we are working on.

 ### Deployment